A cell decomposition of the Fulton MacPherson operad: Introduction

 of $FM$ satisfying

 We define a new cellular structure, called $a$-structure, on $FM(k)$, taking the image of the former cells via $\Lambda_a$.
-Theorem \ref{forst} states that with respect to this structure the $\circ_i$ -composition of an $a$-cell and a $b$-cell is exactly an $(a \circ_i b)$-cell .
+Theorem \ref{forst} states that with respect to this structure the $\circ_i$ -composition of an $a$-cell and a $b$-cell is a $(a \circ_i b)$-cell .

 The fundamental tool used to prove Lemma \ref{remrot} is the existence of a $SO(2)$-equivariant isomorphism of topological operads.

 We announced this result in the non equivariant setting in \cite{Barcelona}, and added an equivariant detailed proof in \cite{new}, including the higher $E_n$ case.
 In the case $n=2$ we are interested in, $\beta$ can be constructed explicitly as a piecewise algebraic map (see Remark 9 in \cite{new}).